rla/cooling/README.md

 The project is still work-in-progress.

+## Hardware

+### Building

+To build the HEX binary for the controller:

+    cd avr
+    make

 ## Changelog

- * 2014-02 Physical hardware design is ready.
+ * 2014-02-01 Physical hardware design is ready.

 ## License